Posts tagged 'product management'

 Source: The Bleeping Computer

 I’m a big fan of making things as simple as possible, but not simpler.
 As many of those witty quotes, this one is also frequently attributed to Albert Einstein, even though it’s unlikely he said it in quite those words.
 Nevertheless, he was surely on board with the meaning: Every idea, every concept, every argument can in principle be reduced to an essence, but one that’s often padded with a lot of fluff.
+For the sake of clarity, you should therefore strive to strip away as much of that packaging as possible.
+But the catch is: This essence itself is ultimately irreducable.
+Try to make that even simpler and the idea loses its meaning and its value.
+Hence, the key question becomes: What’s the essence?

 Product management is likely to be the most cross-functional discipline of them all.
 Conceptually, we’re trying to align desirability ("What does the market need?"), feasibility ("What kind of solution can we realistically build?"), and viability ("How do we make this a profitable business?").
 That part of the job alone necessitates broad knowledge across a variety of fields, as well as a reasonable amount of depth in each of them.

-John Cutler recently published a nice piece “In Defense of Frameworks (and Process)".
+John Cutler recently published a nice piece “In Defense of Frameworks (and Process)”.
 And some defense is indeed in order, as the very idea of structured, well-documented, repeatable processes has suffered quite a few attacks over the previous decades: They’re too heavy, they stifle creativity, they diminish an organization’s ability to respond quickly to change, they’re not agile.
 But let’s not throw out the baby with the bathwater: To “learn, collaborate, and lighten cognitive load”, as Cutler puts it, are great reasons to install frameworks and processes in the first place, as are increased transparency, predictability, and involvement.
+So, can one gain at least some of the benefits without incurring all of the detriment?

 When I talk about strategy, particularly product strategy, and particularly to engineers, I like to start with a picture that looks like this:

 At an all-hands meeting earlier this week, I ran a little experiment: I polled the assembled engineers to find out how many of them felt that they had a solid grasp on the workings of our business model.
 Guess what?
 Not a lot of hands went up.
 But if I had turned around and asked the sales teams how familiar they felt with the architecture of our software products, I’d probably gotten a similar result.
+Same thing for sure had I questioned the marketers about their understanding of our contracts, the support team about our revenue and cost structure, or the CEO about our cloud deployment model.

 In biology, there’s a concept called homeostasis: Living systems seem to effortlessly balance differences between internal and external conditions in order to remain within their existential boundaries.
 The human body for example maintains an almost constant core temperature through sophisticated heating and cooling processes, and thus manages to keep us alive and flourishing in a wide range of environments.